DiarmuidHenry/Project-03/README.md

 - Add a front end, to improve the overall look and emotional response of the user.
 A lot of peolpe would be turned away by a terminal as they might be worried that it is 'too technical', so making it look more like a regular website, and having the input being through an input form using JavaScript would make it more accessible to most people.

 - As mentioned in [Noteworthy Comments](#noteworthy-comments), I would like to factor in the fact that players often overshoot their town and waste movements when amknig a U-turn in their route.
 To compensate for this, I could firstly favour routes without U-turns whilst creating the suggested routes (in the event of there being multiple routes of shortest length), as routes without U-turns have no wasted moves (here we are ignoring Chance Cards, roadblocks etc.).
-This could be done by adding an extra condition whilst checking/removing duplicate routes, something along the lines of `if results_lists[i][j] == results_lists[i][j+2]`.
+Most of these instances could be detected by adding an extra condition whilst checking/removing duplicate routes, something along the lines of `if results_lists[i][j] == results_lists[i][j+2]`.
+However this is not always the case: for example, travelling the route $20 \rightarrow 16 \rightarrow 13$ involves a U-turn, without revisiting any towns.
 Going deeper into Game Theory, I would then need to use Probability Theory to caclculate the average number of wasted steps in such as instance, and add this (multiplied by the number of U-turns in a path) to the length of each relevant path.

 - Fix the problem with indexing of `next_result` as was [mentioned in Issues/Bugs: Unresolved](#unresolved)